akhsiM/learning-python-async-techniques/README.md

 ## Why do we need additional libraries?

+TL;DR: It's because async can be quite complex in Python..

 - One of the annoying thing about `asyncio` is that we have to have an event loop.
 Executing an async function outside of an existing even loop can be troublesome in a complex application.
 - `asyncio.Future` is not thread safe.
 Remember that `asyncio` doesn't work on multiple threads because of the GIL, it is an event loop on a single thread.
 - Pool Executors from `concurrent.futures` cannot be directly awaited, so they cannot be used with `asyncio`.